gridsome/gridsome.org/docs/assets-css.md

 This will change the `.card` class in current component automatically to something like **.card[x5u123sc5s1]** and only apply the style to that class.

 [Learn more about Scoped styles in Vue](https://vue-loader.vuejs.org/guide/scoped-css.html)

+## Enable Critical CSS

+Gridsome [Critical CSS plugin](/plugins/plugin-critical-css) extracts CSS from components in selected view port size and adds the CSS inline to `<head>`.

 ## Add a CSS framework